Gold/PGE/Diamond - Heron Bay Property

-Heron Bay Property Location
+Heron Bay Gold Potential Property

-Heron Bay property ties on to Teck Cominco & Barrick Gold Properties
+Heron Bay Property ties on to Teck Cominco & Barrick Gold Properties

-Property Description
+Property Description:

-The property lies in the gold structure of Heron Bay.
+The Property lies in the gold structure of Heron Bay:

 The important gold zones found to date are in the Felsic volcanics near the contact with metasediments on the Teck Cominco Limited property (The Stenlund property).
+Highlights from previous drilling include 9.3 grams per tonne gold (g/t Au) and 184 g/t silver (Ag) over 7.3 m in ST98-11 and 12.6 g/t Au and 365 g/t Ag over 3.0 m in ST98-09.

 The Hemlo gold deposit originally contained at least 80 million tonnes at an average grade of 7.7 g/t.
 The Williams Mine is located at the western end of the Hemlo deposit, the David Bell Mine at the eastern end and Newmont’s Golden Giant Mine in the central position.The Hemlo deposit lies on the south side of the east-west trending Hemlo-Heron Bay Greenstone Belt of Archean volcanic and metasedimentary rocks in a major ductile dextral shear zone.
 In the vicinity of the Williams and David Bell mines the supracrustal rocks are divided into the Playter Harbour Group (mafic volcanic rocks) and the Heron Bay Group (felsic volcanics and metasediments).
 The Heron Bay Group dips to the north, structurally overlies the Playter Harbour Group, and contains all the economic gold deposits found to date at Hemlo.
 The ore is generally associated with the Moose Lake Porphyry (MLP) and is characterized by intense silicification and the presence of gold, molybdenum, arsenic, antimony, mercury, vanadium and barite.